Flux-Floquet instability in fluctuating superconductors: 5. Relation to experiments

 Snapshots of the magnetic field distribution beneath the mask are shown at $ t = 0, 1, 1.5$ ps, respectively, in Fig.~\ref{fig:multi-bilayer3}(a), (b), (c).
 Furthermore, an animation of the propagation of the magnetic field under the mask can be found in Ref.~\citenum{duilio_2025_movie}.
 A propagating front $O(100)$-times larger than the equilibrium diamagnetic field amplitude, $|B_{\rm{ext}} \chi_d|$, is seen to reach the detector area.
 To further illustrate our point, we take an observation coordinate $x = 40 \; \rm{\mu m}$ (measured from the leftmost segment edge) and the following separations along $z$ from the pumped region: $\Delta z = 50 \; \mu$m, $\Delta z = 100 \; \mu$m, and $\Delta z = 150 \; \mu$m (corresponding, respectively, to the full, dashed, and dotted circles in Fig.~\ref{fig:multi-bilayer3}(c)).
 At these locations, we show in Fig.~\ref{fig:multi-bilayer3}(d) the time traces of the induced magnetic field.
 In agreement with experiment, we observe a pulse propagating along $z$ at the speed of light in the medium and progressively attenuating in strength.

 To summarize, we now present a detailed comparison between the experimental observations of Ref.~\citenum{Sebastian24} and the predictions made within our theoretical framework:

-a.
-The peak magnetic field on the detector is paramagnetic and linear with applied external magnetic field.
+a. \textit{Paramagnetic character of the response.} The peak magnetic field on the detector is paramagnetic and linear with applied external magnetic field.
 This is recovered by our theory.
 As discussed above, even though experimental parameters are deep in the nonlinear dynamical regime of the SG model, the response scales linearly with the magnetic field, see Fig.~\ref{fig:SGresults}(b);

-b.
-The induced magnetization measurements show a highly nonlinear behavior versus fluence, with a saturation trend at the highest fluences.
+b. \textit{Fluence dependence of the effect.} The induced magnetization measurements show a nonlinear behavior versus fluence, with a saturation trend at the highest fluences.
 We capture the fluence response seen in experiments for low fluences, see Fig.~\ref{fig:SGresults}(c).
 For higher fluences, we do not observe the reported saturation.
 To explain the saturating behavior, we point to the sensitive dependence of the phenomenon to dissipation demonstrated in Appendix~4.
 A heavy increase of dissipation, due to heating at such higher fluences, could indeed account for the observed saturation;

-c.
-The magnetic pulse on the detector is paramagnetic and travels with the speed of light.
+c. \textit{Propagation of the magnetic signal.} The magnetic pulse on the detector is paramagnetic and travels with the speed of light.
 We calculate the magnetic field distribution beneath the mask shielding the magnetic field detector, assuming the geometry and edge-current distribution illustrated in Fig.~\ref{fig:multi-bilayer3}(a).
 The medium beyond the mask's edge is modeled, at THz frequencies, using an effective dielectric constant matching with experimental observations\cite{Sebastian24}.
-This approach attributes the response observed in Ref.~\citenum{Sebastian24} to giant dynamical paramagnetism propagating through the region under the detector.
-As shown in Fig.~\ref{fig:multi-bilayer3}(d), increasing the propagation distance causes the signal to attenuate and shift to longer delays, consistent with the measurements in Ref.~\citenum{Sebastian24} and the behavior of a propagating electromagnetic wave.
+This approach attributes the response observed in Ref.~\citenum{Sebastian24} to a giant dynamical paramagnetic response propagating through the region under the detector.
+As shown in Fig.~\ref{fig:multi-bilayer3}(d), increasing the propagation distance causes the signal to attenuate and shift to longer delays, consistent with the measurements in Ref.~\citenum{Sebastian24} and the behavior of a propagating electromagnetic wave;